Colonel Farah ad-Durr Ismat ad-Din coughed in the burning haze that seemed to engulf the whole battlefield.

 "Very well, Colonel," the Brigadier agreed.
 "I will try to coordinate with our left wing.
 In the meantime, distribute your champions among my lancers as you see fit.
 You will lead the first wave in before the smoke clears."

 On the other side of the battlefront, the Princess of the Lotharins strode through the streets of Glywysing in just as much turmoil.

-They had been in the process of evacuating the town's residents to the rear when an earth-shattering explosion rocked the ground.
-A fireball of immense size bloomed across the northern skies, which was immediately obscured by a tidal wave of smoke, dust, and flaming debris that poured into town.
+They were still in the process of evacuating the town's residents to the rear when an earth-shattering explosion rocked the ground.
+A fireball of immense size bloomed across the northern skies, which was immediately obscured by the tidal wave of smoke, dust, and flaming debris that poured into town.
 The malevolent veil incited panic among the civilians, leading to a stampede that left dozens dead and hundreds wounded.
 Now, groaning victims and abandoned belongings littered the streets, adding to the hellish scene of a disaster zone.

 "B-but we can't fight in--"

 His words never finished as she flung out her weapon and crushed his skull.